openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

                     OFF command after the Pulse duration.
   On              : When the OFF command is issued to the channel.
 The Pulse feature will send an
                     ON command after the Pulse duration.
-  Blnk            : Cycles the channel ON, OFF, ON indefinitely with a 50% duty cycle.
+  Blink            : Cycles the channel ON, OFF, ON indefinitely with a 50% duty cycle.
 The Blink
                     operation continues regardless of the commanded channel state.
 This was originaly developed as a way to flash a status LED to visually confirm that a remote gpiod instance has connectivity to OpenHAB.